mozilla-releng/relengdocs/procedures/release-duty/index.rst

 2. *What is the train model?*

 Since 2012 Mozilla moved to a fixed-schedule release model, otherwise known as the Train Model, in which we released Firefox every six weeks to get features and updates to users faster and move at the speed of the Web.
-Hence, every six weeks the following merges take place: `mozilla-beta <http://hg.mozilla.org/releases/mozilla-beta/>`__ => `mozilla-release <http://hg.mozilla.org/releases/mozilla-release/>`__ `mozilla-central
+In 2020 Mozilla switched to releasing every four weeks, hence, every four weeks the following merges take place: `mozilla-beta <http://hg.mozilla.org/releases/mozilla-beta/>`__ => `mozilla-release <http://hg.mozilla.org/releases/mozilla-release/>`__ `mozilla-central
 <http://hg.mozilla.org/mozilla-central/>`__ => `mozilla-beta <http://hg.mozilla.org/releases/mozilla-beta/>`__